bopielka/better-commerce-screen-ui-civ-7/README.md

 different kind and most of your stock left with nowhere legal to go.

 Settlements below zero Happiness are still dealt with before anything.

+### Imports first

+A second switch, in **every** age and **off** by default, for one victory condition only.
+Towards the Economic Victory a resource in a city is worth +1 GDP a turn and an imported one — reached you over a trade route from another leader — is worth +1 more on top, twice as much as your own.
+Neither pays anything in a town, so imports are never sent to one.

+It outranks every settlement's own priority, which is the point and also the cost: until the last import is placed, your cities take whatever the trade network supplies.
+Chasing culture, science or a military win, leave it off.

+### What it is all earning

+Beside the switches, a figure with the economic victory-point icon: roughly what your assigned resources pay per turn.
+Its tooltip breaks that into resources in cities, the extra from imported ones, factory resources, and gold buildings — the last counted only for the **current age**, since a Market stops paying once Exploration begins, except the ageless ones which always count.
+It updates as you assign.

 ### Trade routes, at a glance